-Army equipment comprises current and future vehicle acquisitions.
+Army equipment comprises current and future vehicle acquisitions for 1st (Frontline), 2nd (Reserve) and 3rd (Irregular) Divisions of the Australian Army.
 Only core warfighting equipment is covered.
 All vehicles must incorporate high magnification day/night optical sighting equipment with IR capability.
 Armoured vehicles must be equipped with Active Protection Systems, ERA for the heavier platforms, and guns of 105mm-120mm will have missile firing capability.
 Note: The retention of heavy armour is seen as necessary to provide additional firepower where required.
-Increased numbers of artillery and mortar equipped vehicles are also seen as an essential requirement.
+Increased numbers of artillery and mortar equipped vehicles are seen as an essential requirement.
 All new equipment types must be tested over a period of at least 18-24 months in select units before being accepted or rejected.
 See wikipedia for more basic details on the Australian Army.

 (120+) Leopard 2A7 or K2 Black Panthers with 55 calibre gun.

 (200+) Lynx KF-41s in support of Main Battle Tanks with twin ATGW pods for use in anti-tank, anti-IFV, and infantry carrier roles.
 Additional numbers of KF-41s with 105mm/120mm turrets should be considered as (indirect and direct) fire support and anti-armour platforms.
 Anti-air variants should also be developed.

 (350+) Boxer CRVs to act as the leading rapid reaction force vehicle, functioning as Armoured Scout-IFVs (fitted with twin ATGW launchers), 105mm/120mm turret Fire Support/Anti-Tank, 120mm Mortar, AAA, Command, plus Evac roles.